CptFranck/Microservice-ApiGateway/README.md

 The API Gateway is part of a **5-repository microservice ecosystem**:

 1. **Common** – Shared DTOs and utilities used across services.
-2. **Booking Service** – Handles booking operations and exposes endpoints.
+2. **Booking Service** – Handles booking operations and emits events.
-3. **Inventory Service** – Manages venue and event stock, communicates via Kafka.
+3. **Inventory Service** – Maintains venue and event stock, communicates via Kafka.
-4. **Order Service** – Manages customer orders and coordinates with inventory and booking services.
+4. **Order Service** – Manages customer orders and coordinates with booking and inventory services.
-5. **API Gateway** – Central entry point for all external clients, handles routing, authentication via Keycloak, and unified API documentation.
+5. **API Gateway** – Central entry point for all external clients, handles routing, authentication, and unified API documentation.

-The API Gateway routes client requests to backend services, enforces security policies, and provides a single, centralized access point for the entire system.
+The gateway routes requests to backend services, enforces security policies, and provides a single, centralized access point for the system.